On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Structural Analysis and Gadgets for the Undirected Case

 \subsection{The connector path gadget}

 We now present the gadget~$\mP$ for the undirected case.
 As mentioned above, our gadget~$\mP$ needs to be triangle-free.
-To simplify the argument that~$\mP$ and specific subgraphs of the temporal graph that we construct in our reductions do not contain closed tccs of size more than~$2$, we exploit properties of graphs of girth at least~$5$~\cite[Table 1]{GKL93} and properties about \TC graphs~\cite{Bumby81,KMMS24}. { \begin{lemma}[{\cite[Table 1]{GKL93}}] Let~$G$ be a graph on~$n>2$ vertices that has girth at least~$5$.
-If~$G$ has at least~$2n-3$ edges, then~$n\geq 17$. \end{lemma}
+To simplify the argument that~$\mP$ and specific subgraphs of the temporal graph that we construct in our reductions do not contain closed tccs of size more than~$2$, we combine properties of extremal graph theory with properties of \TC graphs.